 If you’re stuck for ideas, you can find some forms and other materials here: Downloads

 Keep in mind that you’re not dealing with a life-or-death situation, even though it might feel like one right now – the reality is that you’re free to leave anytime should you not feel comfortable.

 I’m so worried about crying and making a complete fool of myself

 It’s OK to be bawling your eyes out or to be shaking like a leaf – if a dentist reacts negatively, at least you’ll know they’re not the right one for you.
 It may help you to put yourself into the dentist’s shoes – how would you react if someone who’s clearly extremely frightened and upset arrived at your practice?
 One would like to think with compassion and understanding.

 Frequently, people are under the impression that they have to please potential dentists by playing the perfect patient.
-Not so!
-While aggressive behaviour is definitely a no-no, you’re perfectly entitled to have a panic attack, cry, or whatever else takes your fancy.
+While aggressive behaviour is definitely a no-no, you’re perfectly entitled to have a panic attack, cry, or whatever else takes your fancy:

 Ask a Dentist: “I’m scared that the dentist will laugh at me or think I’m stupid”

 “This is most certainly not the case.
 There are very few people who have no fears whatsoever.
 While in our rational thoughts we can justify that our fears may not be based on logic, they still exist.
 This is the same for almost everyone.
 Your dentist will, without doubt, have some fears of their own.
 They probably don’t think of themselves as stupid or silly so why would they think that of you simply because your fear is different from their own.
 Most caring dentists recognise that dental fear arises because of things that have happened in the past and will simply want to help you move beyond this and regain your confidence in the dental profession.”
 (Fraser Hendrie BDS)